A. Linwood Holton Governor's School

 Using sophisticated distance learning and Internet based telecommunications technologies to deliver an advanced curriculum especially designed for gifted and talented students in their home schools, the A. Linwood Holton Governor's School fills a unique need in a very innovative way.
 Students from 37 high schools use "state of the art" software to attend classes, listen to lectures, participate in discussions, complete lab activities, etc. - from their school, home, or almost anywhere.
 Many of their tests are also completed and submitted online.
 Students enjoy a number of other advantages as well:

 • Most of the content for the school's courses is online, as well as available in the textbooks provided, and is accessible to students at any time and place.
-Many educational tools and a large collection of supplementary material are available on the school's web site.
-The technology provides students with their own e-mail accounts, and makes it easy for them to communicate with their teachers, collaborate with other students, etc. Teachers can post announcements to students, distribute class notes that may have been missed, provide a quiz which can be taken online and much more.
+Many educational tools and a large collection of supplementary material are available on the school's web site and the virtual school link on the HGS home page.
+The technology used by ALHGS makes it easy for students to communicate with their teachers, collaborate with other students, etc. Teachers can post announcements to students, distribute class notes that may have been missed, provide a quiz which can be taken online and much more.

-• Class sessions are recorded and archived and are available from the school's web site.
+• Synchronous class sessions are recorded and archived and are available from the virtual school web site.
 This feature enhances the learning environment by providing students the opportunity to revisit material they need to review, catch up on classes they may have missed, etc.

 Participating Counties